-Futurism is not just an artistic sensibility but first and foremost a way of thinking.
-Futurists declared a cult of the future and set out to create a new formal aesthetics and with it a new type of society conjoined by shared labour.
-The Soviet Russia took on the ideas of futurists with enthusiasm.
-The projects of Russian avant-garde architects – El Lisitsky, Ivan Leonidov, Yakov Chernikhov and many others – had a defining influence on architecture all around the world.
-Many international architects pay homage to Russian futurist designs and evolve their ideas of the interconnection of architecture and social innovation.
+Futurism is not just an artistic sensibility; first and foremost, it is a way of thinking.
+Futurists declared a cult of the future and set out to create new and unusual forms, and with this, a new type of society conjoined by shared labor.
+Soviet Russia adopted futurist ideas with enthusiasm.
+The projects of Russian avant-garde architects such as El Lisitsky, Ivan Leonidov, Yakov Chernikhov, and many others had a defining influence on architecture all over the world.
+Many international architects pay homage to Russian futurist designs and develop their notions of interaction between architecture and social innovation.

 - What was its impact on the revolution and the emergence of a new country?

-- How did it affect the culture and architecture of the 20th century in Russia and in the world?
+- How did it affect the culture and architecture of the 20th century in Russia and around the world?

-- Have the ideas of Futurism been exhausted and if it is necessary to give them a new sound?
+- Have the ideas of Futurism been exhausted and is it necessary to rethink them?